VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_1_The_Basics/chapter_6_functions/notes.md

 -   creates a temporary object with the result which will be used to initialise the result of call expression
 -   functions with **void** return type allows us to use return statement without value to exit at intermediate point
 -   return statements can use initialiser_list to list initialise any container
--   when there is no return statement provided for a function with return type, there are chances that compiler faile to point it as an error in that case what happens when calling such a function is undefined, refere Ex_6_30.cpp
+-   when there is no return statement provided for a function with return type, there are chances that compiler fails to point it as an error in that case what happens when calling such a function is undefined, refere Ex_6_30.cpp
 -   compiler will implicitly place a return statement if there is none in a function with void return type

 ##  call operator